Teodelas/generative-ai/gemini/multimodal-live-api/websocket-demo-app/README.md

     ```

 1. Last step command will output a link for the deployment if it run successfully.
 Copy the link to your browser and navigate to the demo app UI.

-1. Get your Google Cloud access token: Run the following command in a terminal with gcloud installed to set your project, and to retrieve your access token.

-    ```sh
-    gcloud components update
-    gcloud components install beta
-    gcloud config set project YOUR-PROJECT-ID
-    gcloud auth print-access-token
-    ```

-1. Copy the access token from the previous step into the UI that you have open in your browser.

 1. Enter the model ID in the UI:
    Replace `YOUR-PROJECT-ID` in the input with your Google Cloud Project ID.